Exploring Around Pau in the Pyrenees Atlantiques

 Pau is well known for its confectionary, especially the coucougnettes, chocolate-covered almonds in a pink almond paste.
 Restaurants serve up garbure and pipérade – a dish based on tomatoes and green peppers, and Jurançon wine (a wine region in the foothills of the Pyrénées).

 From classic manor houses to stylish country homes, Pau has a vast selection of property to offer.
 For those looking for a complete lifestyle change for the whole family modern hilltop villas and renovated farmhouses are available.
-If a second home is required then country homes can be found outside of Pau as can apartments in the city centre.
+If a second home is required then country homes can be found outside of Pau, as can apartments in the city centre.

-A little further afield, Orthez, north-west of Pau, is a popular place for property investment.
+A little further afield, Orthez, northwest of Pau, is a popular place for property investment.
 Biarritz is also very popular with buyers as its airport is located just a few kilometres from this luxurious seaside town and under 20km from the Spanish boarder.

+Pau is a year-round destination that provides hiking and thermal spas in the summer and high-quality skiing in the winter, with resorts such as Gourette and Cauterets less than an hour away in the car.
 Gourette is a modern resort with around 30km of pistes across an area spanning almost 300 hectares.
 Cauterets offers two ski domains, the Cirque du Lys and the Pont d’Espagne, a truly breathtaking site in the Pyrénées National Park.